Section 07: Probability & Statistics

 \[P(A|B) = \frac{P(B|A) \cdot P(A)}{P(B|A) \cdot P(A) + P(B|A') \cdot P(A')}\]

-| \(P(B)\) | Evidence | Total probability of evidence |
+| \(P(B)\) | Overall probability of a positive test |

 | Metric | Formula | Meaning |